-- Pain, numbness or weakness in other areas depending where the bone spur has formed
+- Pain, numbness, or weakness in other areas depending on where the bone spur has formed

 How is an Osteophyte Diagnosed?

 The first step toward diagnosis and bone spur treatment is a physical exam by one of our physicians.
-They can also be diagnosed by X-ray, MRI, myelogram, bone scan, discography, CT scan or an EMG.
+They can also be diagnosed by X-ray, MRI, myelogram, bone scan, discography, CT scan.

 Available Bone Spur Treatment Options:

-- Surgery: if surgery is required for a bone spur disc, treatment can often be provided in an outpatient setting with a minimally invasive surgical procedure.
-The procedures are completed either in our spine dedicated surgical center or the local spine accredited hospital.
+- Surgery: If surgery is required for a bone spur, treatment can often be provided in an outpatient setting with a minimally invasive surgical procedure.
+The procedures are completed either in our spine dedicated surgical center or the local hospital.